trufflesuite/trufflesuite.com/public/tutorials/pet-shop.md

 # Ethereum Pet Shop

-This series of tutorials will take you through building your first Dapp--a tracking system for a pet shop!
+This series of tutorials will take you through building your first DApp--- a tracking system for a pet shop!

 This tutorial is meant for **Dapp beginners who have knowledge of HTML, CSS and JavaScript**, but assumes you have a basic knowledge of what Ethereum and smart contracts are conceptually.
 You may want to check out the [Ethereum Overview](/tutorials/ethereum-overview) to get some concepts and terms down before proceeding.